 How do you decide which smartwatch is right for your needs and budget?
 Here's a quick guide.

 If you're in a hurry, here are the most important things to consider before you buy a smartwatch.

 - Don't buy a smartwatch without confirming that it will work with your smartphone.

 - Pick a watch with a heart rate sensor if you're a fitness buff.
 Very few have GPS for tracking runs.

 - Pay attention to rated battery life when shopping.
-Smartwatches with e-paper displays, like Pebble, tend to last longer on a charge.
+Smartwatches with e-paper displays tend to last longer on a charge.

 - Look for a smartwatch that continues to show the time when it's not in use